truist/gallery/README.md

 cached images are auto-rotated per the orientation EXIF settings, so you don't have to worry about pre-rotating them.

-You can tweak a few aspects of the gallery via variables in the source, or add custom CSS, if you like.
+The gallery is somewhat configurable; see `gallery.conf.default`.
+You can also configure CSS via `local.css`.

 The one (optional!) feature that requires some additional effort is that you can define a "highlight" image (or sub-album) for each